devjwsong/labyrinth-simulator-kani/src/evaluation/README.md

 - `environment`: The environmental objects.
 This is a JSON object where each key is an object name and the value is the description of that object.
 - `random_tables`: The random tables.
 This is a JSON object where each key is a table name and the value is an array of table entries.
 - `consequences`: The consequence after finishing the scene.
-- `is_action_scene`: The boolean value that indicates whether the action scene has been currently activated or not.
+- `is_action_scene`: The boolean value that indicates whether the action scene is currently activated or not.

 <br/>